-Twenty-four hours after transfection, TUBO cells were plated at 5×10^3 cells per well in 96-well plates in Dulbecco's modified Eagle's medium and starved for 24 hours.
-Complete medium was then added, and cells were allowed to grow for 1 to 4 days, fixed with 2.5% glutaraldehyde, and stained with 0.1% crystal violet.
+Twenty-four h after transfection, TUBO cells were plated at 5 x 10^3 cells/well in 96-well plates in DMEM and starved for 24 h.
+Complete medium was then added and cells were allowed to grow for 1-4 days, fixed with 2.5% glutaraldehyde, and stained with 0.1% crystal violet.
 The dye was solubilized using 10% acetic acid.
-Optical density was measured with a Microplate Reader 680 XR (BioRad, Hercules, CA) at a 570-nm wavelength.
+Optical density was measured with a Microplate Reader 680 XR (Biorad) at 570 nm wavelength.